All Episodes

 Maybe they should forgive it.

-Welcome to the program.
+Anyway, guys, welcome to the program.

 Thank you.

-All right, uh Senator Blackburn, let's start with you.
+Senator Blackburn, let's start with you.

 Okay.

-The Stop COVID Act, what Martha and I wanted to do was to find a way to make communist China to have them uh legally and financially liable for what they have done.
+The Stop COVID Act, what Martha and I wanted to do was to find a way to make communist China to have them legally and financially liable for what they have done.

-And through the foreign sovereign immunities act, there is a provision that eliminates sovereign immunity for states that spread biological agents.
+And through the Foreign Sovereign Immunities Act, there is a provision that eliminates sovereign immunity for states that spread biological agents.

-And COVID 19 fits that category under 18 USC 178.
+And COVID-19 fits that category under 18 U.S.C.
+178.

 The steps, the sins of omission and commission that China did made this pandemic worse.